twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 > Stronger rant on anticipating features: Startup goals and directions change swiftly.
 >
-> In 1 day, you might pivot your whole product, shift your target audience, or deprecate an unused feature.
+> In 1 day, you might pivot your whole product, shift your target audience, or change engineering priorities.
 >
-> In all these cases, shipping frequent small well-contained PRs (easily removed features) are critical for maintaining high business velocity and a tight feedback loop.
+> In all these cases, shipping frequent small well-contained PRs (easily removed features) is critical for maintaining high business velocity and a tight feedback loop.

-Scenario ([Underdog.io][]): You're building the data model to save resume URLs for candidates.
+Scenario ([Underdog.io][]): You're building the data model to save resume/CV storage paths for candidates.
 We might want to have resume history in the future.
 <br/>
 What do you do?